jundalisay/sp/content/en/research/indian/gospel/chapter-32d.md

 ---
-title: "Master And Disciple"
+title: "Sattva, rajas, and tamas"
 c: "indigo"
-heading: "Chapter 1"
+heading: "Chapter 32d"
 weight: 315
 description: "M noticed that the Master seemed to become absent-minded.
 Later he learnt that he was in ecstasy"
 ---

-## Sattva, rajas, and tamas

 "The characteristics of sattva, rajas, and tamas are very different.
 Egotism sleep, gluttony, lust, anger, and the like, are the traits of' people with tamas.
 Men with rajas